taskcluster/scrum/sprints/20200526-support-worker-reregistration/sprint-retrospective.md

     * dependency tracking
     * estimate tracking with burndown charts
     * milestones that can be scheduled to assist with planning future sprints
-  * We will adopt the terminology of Zenhub re: milestnoes and epics to minimize confusion.
+  * We will adopt the terminology of Zenhub re: milestones and epics to minimize confusion.
     * We will document this and other process decisions in the scrum repo.
 * Critical path analysis
   * Prior to the kickoff of the next sprint, the product owner and the scrum master will meet to determine what *must* get done.